alonitac/KubernetesForDevelopers25/tutorials/k8s_argocd.md

 Put your YAMLs in the `NetflixInfra` repo, under `k8s/argoApps/`.

-[Read here](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/) for more information about declerative setup.
+[Read here](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/) for more information about declarative setup.